Traditional Addition

 How It Works

 Traditional addition lines up two numbers by place value and adds digits column by column from right to left.
 When a column totals more than 9, you write the ones digit and carry the tens digit to the next column.
-This calculator shows every carry so you can follow each step.
+The same idea works for decimals as long as the decimal points are aligned before you start.
+This calculator shows every carry so you can follow the traditional method exactly.

 Example Problem